 Invasive alien plants not only threaten our fynbos landscapes, they also threaten our water security.

 Huge invasive trees have spread all along rivers and catchments across the Western Cape, including in the Kogelberg Biosphere Reserve.
 These trees are thirsty and consume hundreds of litres of water each a day.

 The catchments in the Kogelberg Biosphere Reserve are exceptionally important, as they provide water to the City of Cape Town.
 The importance of healthy-functioning ecosystems made headlines during the height of the drought in Cape Town in 2018, where the entire city faced Day Zero – the day that water ran out for Cape Town residents.

 This highlighted the importance of removing thirsty alien plants from Kogelberg waterscapes.
-There are numerous alien clearing projects underway in the region – and the KBR plays a role in coordinating these various efforts, and provides support and advice to stakeholders regarding their invasive alien clearing projects.
+There are numerous alien clearing projects underway in the region – and the KBR implements some of the projects or plays a role in coordinating these various efforts, and provides support and advice to stakeholders regarding their invasive alien clearing projects.

-- WWF South Africa, the Western Cape Department of Agriculture’s LandCare division, the Greater Overberg Fire Protection Association, CapeNature and The Nature Conservancy – all implementing invasive alien clearing activities.
+- WWF South Africa, the Western Cape Department of Agriculture’s LandCare division, the Greater Overberg Fire Protection Association, CapeNature and The Nature Conservancy are all implementing invasive alien-clearing activities.

 Boreholes in the Kogelberg

 During the height of the drought, the City of Cape Town launched emergency steps to source additional water, including drilling boreholes in and around Cape Town.
 Very little is known about the impacts of this drilling on underground water sources, as there’s little to no monitoring taking place currently.